zakiatoui/Minecraft-AternosAFK/README.md

 ## Implementation
 This bot is built using JavaScript (a programming language I learnt specifically to build this bot) and mineflayer.
-The bot only works upto 1.16.4. if you have a higher version, just use ViaVersion, ViaBackwards and ViaRewind
+The bot only works upto 1.16.4. if you have a higher version, just use ViaVersion, ViaBackwards and ViaRewind.

 ## Prerequisites
 1. NodeJS
 2. Minecraft

 ## Commands
+Since Replit isnt working, Use Render.com
 Step 1: Run `npm install` to install the dependencies.
 Step 2: Change the port number and IP address to the SERVER ADDRESS, otherwise it will not work.
 Step 3: Run `npm dev` to run the js file.